ihmeuw/vivarium_research/docs/source/concept_models/vivarium_ciff_sam_2/concept_model.rst

       * MAM treatment coverage*
       * SAM treatment coverage*
     -
-  * - Mortality (cause-specific)
+  * - Deaths and YLLs (cause-specific)
-    - * MAM treatment coverage*
-      * SAM treatment coverage*
-      * SQ-LNS coverage/utilization (separately if targeting)
     -
-  * - Morbidity
     -
+  * - YLDs (cause-specific)
     -
+    -
   * - Cause state person time
     -
     -
-  * - Cause transition counts
+  * - Cause state transition counts
     -
     -
+  * - Mortality hazard first moment
+    - * MAM treatment coverage*
+      * SAM treatment coverage*
+      * SQ-LNS coverage/utilization (separately if targeting)
+    -

 .. note::

-  For MAM and SAM treatment stratification, stratification by both coverage and efficacy is desired, but complicated to implement from the engineering side.
-We will proceed with stratification by treatment coverage only for now.
+  The mortality hazard first moment should be recorded as the sum of each simulant's all-cause mortality hazard multiplied by the person-time spent with that mortality hazard for each observed stratum.
+This observer is an attempt to measure the expected differences in mortality between scenarios without the influence of stochastic uncertainty, which will enable us to run the simulation with smaller population sizes.

 3.0 Models
 +++++++++++